-Clearly, no Russian was going to mistake my Slavic muterings for the real thing.
-Nevertheless, I continued to study Russian.
+Clearly, no Russian was going to mistake my Slavic muterings for the real thing Nevertheless, I continued to study Russian.
 I just changed my goals.
-As my Russian-speaking daugher put it: "Morn, you are never going to learn this language perfectly.
+As my Russian-speaking daughter put it: "Mom, you are never going to learn this language perfectly.
 You just want to make Russia less opaque."

-- Less opaque.
+Less opaque.
 Those were the magic words that kept me listening to my tapes and filling in my workbook.
-The class moved from the university's extension campus to the teacher's home next to Holy Trinity Cathedral, San Francisco's oldest Russian Orthodox church.
-We drank tea and admired his array of icons and neiteral facets. mired his array of icons and painted Easter eggs.
-In this informal setting, we no longer had written tests and our homework was corrected but not graded.
+The class moved from the university's extension campus to the teacher's home next to Holy Trinity Cathedral.
+San Francisco's oldest Russian Orthodox church.
+We drank tea and admired his array of icons and painted Easter eggs.
+In this informal astiting, we no longer had written tests and our homework was corrected but not graded.